cmosetick/Docker-RRO/README.md

     make setup

-To build and run the app do
+To build and run the container do

     make run

-this will build the app and start it.
+this will build the container and starts it.
 The first time you do this it might take a while, as docker needs to download some base images.

-If you only want to build app and not yet run it, use the
+If you only want to build the container and not yet run it, use the

     make build